 Once you have reviewed the potential logo designs, questions are likely to arise.
 This is ok!
 As the client, you know your field best and can provide insight into the potential advantages or disadvantages of the proposed logo design.
 Together with your design professional, you can discuss each potential and arrive at your preferred logo design.
 Sometimes there will be revisions.
 You may prefer blue over green, or maybe you would like to have a particular element removed from the logo.

 If you have requested revisions, your logo designer will make the corrections discussed and provide you with an edited copy of the logo for your approval.
 Depending on the extent and depth of your changes, this process may take a day, or it could take longer.

 The final stage of the logo design process is delivery.
 What this will look like will depend on your arrangements with your designer.
-If your designer is also a web design professional, as is the case at Bianca Frank Design, your logo delivery may encompass a new website or digital marketing solution.
+If your designer is also a web design professional, your logo delivery may encompass a new website or digital marketing solution.
 You are also likely to be provided with digital copies of your logo artwork so you can use it to produce business cards, stationery, and any other necessary marketing media.